 Many Veterans feel on edge after returning from deployment or living through a stressful situation.
 Hear Veterans discuss situations that set them on edge and how, after seeking out support, they were able to manage their triggers and cope better with daily life.

-“If I’m feeling on edge, what can I do about it right away?”
+Check the VA page for hypervigilance to learn of help from them for questions like, “If I’m feeling on edge, what can I do about it right away?”

-Learn more about what it feels like to live a better life.
-Go to our Self-Help page to begin to explore other issues that can bring you All The Way Home.
+Learn more about what it feels like to live your best life.
+Go to our Self Help page to explore other issues that can bring you “All The Way Home.”

-Be sure to check out the “Claims and Appeals” topic to maximize your compensation and benefits for yourself and your loved ones.
+Also, check out the Claims and Appeals topic to maximize compensation and benefits for yourself AND your loved ones.

 It’s your turn to get your best life back!
 You EARNED it with your service!